MrFuFuFu/mrfufufu.github.io/_posts/2017-09-05-AutoLayout_for_a_Calculator.markdown

 ## Prologue

 In this article, I will talk about **Auto Layout** in iOS (Swift 3).
 It is a basic skill for iOS development nowadays.
 This article will be not very complicated, but very easy to understand.
-I will give you code at the end of article.
+I will give you the code at the end of this article.
 Besides, you will know how to use storyboard to make Auto Layout.

 [Apple's Auto Layout Guide](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/index.html#//apple_ref/doc/uid/TP40010853-CH7-SW1) is a great document to read.
 The below's equation is a very useful guide.
 For more detail, please visit: [Anatomy of a Constraint](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html#//apple_ref/doc/uid/TP40010853-CH9-SW1).